Dahegam: Demographics

-The taluka has different kinds of communities living with great harmony.
+The taluka has different kinds of communities living in great harmony.
 Koli Community is the majority in the Dehgam Taluka.
 Though the Dahegam has different religious communities, all are living in unity.
-There are two big statues in this town, one of Babasaheb Ambedkar and other Sardar Vallabhbhai Patel.
+There are two big statues in this town, one of Babasaheb Ambedkar and the other of Sardar Vallabhbhai Patel.
+Dahegam is also famous for its Amin Community.

 Transport

 Nandol Dehegam railway station is situated on Ahmedabad–Udaipur Line under the Ahmedabad railway division.